COMET: A Neural Framework for MT Evaluation: Acknowledgments

 \section{Acknowledgments}

-We are grateful to André Martins, Austin Matthews, Fabio Kepler, Daan Van Stigt, Miguel Vera, and the reviewers, for their valuable feedback and discussions.
+We are grateful to Andr\'e Martins, Austin Matthews, Fabio Kepler, Daan Van Stigt, Miguel Vera, and the reviewers, for their valuable feedback and discussions.
 This work was supported in part by the P2020 Program through projects MAIA and Unbabel4EU, supervised by ANI under contract numbers 045909 and 042671, respectively.